Saving costs and improving effluent by knowing what is happening in your bioreactor - Part I

 Conclusions regarding DO:

-Although many readers will know this, it is worth repeating that water and air are no best friends, resulting in typical hydrodynamic segregation of the phases.
+As you probably know, water and air are not the best of friends, which results in typical hydrodynamic segregation of the phases.
 Bubbles like being together, probably reducing the overall area available for mass transfer.

 7. General conclusions